telerik/blazor-docs/knowledge-base/fileselect-disable-onselect.md

 This KB article answers the following questions:

 * How to change the FileSelect's button caption, when the user selects or uploads multiple files?
-* How to disable the FileSelect during upload of multiple files?
+* How to disable the FileSelect component during upload of multiple files?
 * How to notify the user about the status of the process during the upload?
 * How to prevent the user from disrupting the upload process?